shifted7/magicalgoodsstore/README.md

 ---

 ## Change Log

+3.0: *App no longer crashes on startup.
+Redeployed on Azure.
+Readme updated.* 26 July 2020

 2.1: *Fixed bugs* 17 May 2020

 2.0: *Added Authorize.Net for payments, blob storage for images, updated styling and admin orders page for reviewing past orders* 10 May 2020